-The primary purpose of the MGH Program is to provide safe, stable, and appropriate shelter for a period of 18 months, or 21 months under extenuating circumstances, to pregnant or parenting youth ages 16 through 21 who have run away from home, been forced to leave home, have no safe alternate living arrangement, are experiencing homelessness, or are at risk of being homeless.
-Our goal is to help pregnant and parenting youth establish self-sufficient and sustainable living and well-being for themselves and, if applicable, their dependent children.
+The primary purpose of the TLP is to provide safe, stable, and appropriate shelter for a period of 18 months, or 21 months under extenuating circumstances, to youth ages 16 through 21 who have run away from home, been forced to leave home, have no safe alternate living arrangement, or are at risk of being homeless.

+Our goal is to help youth establish self-sufficient and sustainable living and well-being for themselves and, if applicable, their dependent children.
 Our programs promote economic independence and prevent long-term dependency on social services.